 “‘I appeared in the picture,’ he said with what, at the other end of the trans-Atlantic cable, seemed to be a straight face, ‘because we were shooting in restricted surroundings and there was no room for me behind the camera.’”

-Original and general-release versions available on a two-disc Region-0 PAL DVD set with optional English subtitles.
-GREAT TRANSFER!
-At last, telecine operators who know how to compensate for overscan!
-For 30 years I’ve talked until I was blue in the mouth, and no one cared.
-But some techies at Raro/Minerva sure care!
-Wow!
-And this limited deluxe edition also contains an amazingly intelligent booklet on the film, as well as Indro Montanelli’s original story!
-Why can’t all DVD releases be made with such TLC?
+Festival and general-release versions available on a two-disc Region-0 PAL DVD set with optional English subtitles.
+This was a great transfer ten years ago.
+It compensated for overscan.
+For 30 years I talked until I was blue in the mouth, and no one cared.
+But some techies at Raro/Minerva sure cared!
+It’s all moot now, as flat-screen TV sets and computers and home video projectors have an option not to overscan.
+(Video projectors used at cinemas all overscan, though.
+Why, I don’t know.)
+Besides, this movie was composed for a 1:1.66 crop, whereas this transfer utilized the entire Academy 1:1.375 frame, which was a good idea ten years ago, though not such a good idea now.
+This limited deluxe edition also contains an amazingly intelligent booklet on the film, as well as Indro Montanelli’s original story.
 (PAL discs will not play on most US equipment.)

 Zebra Film (Rome) and S.N.E.
 Gaumont (Paris) present